engharat/HMPD2/README.md

 ```

 ## Statistics
-Return the statistics in terms of images dimension for a given subset provided with the groundtruth.
+The script `statistic.py` returns the statistics in terms of images dimension for a given subset provided with the groundtruth.